BOOK ONLINE NOW! or PHONE: 07 3203 4241 - No credit card fees!

-Travel with Sunrover Expeditions to Moreton Island on a day tour, or a 2 or 3 day camping safari, and you'll discover an island of breathtaking wilderness where man has had little influence.
-Our tours depart from Brisbane, Gold Coast or Redcliffe for the ferry cruise across Moreton Bay Marine Park, landing on Moreton Island's west coast at the famous Tangalooma Wrecks.
+Travel with Sunrover Expeditions to Moreton Island (Mulgumpin) on a day tour, or a 2 or 3 day camping safari, and you'll discover an island of breathtaking wilderness where man has had little influence.
+Our tours depart from Brisbane, Gold Coast or Redcliffe for the ferry cruise across Moreton Bay Marine Park, landing on Moreton Island (Mulgumpin)'s west coast at the famous Tangalooma Wrecks.

 Moreton Islands ecology is complex and fragile.
 It supports a number of habitats - beach and dune communities, sedge and paperbark swamps, banksia heathlands, open woodlands and salt marshes which attract over 125 species of birds, along with countless species of lizards and small marsupials.
 This is a photographers paradise.